25 June 2025

 LeadIT panel discussion with Per Andersson, Annika Ramsköld and Rémy Kolessar.
 Photo: Engaging India @Almedalen

-While the challenges of data sharing were acknowledged, there was optimism that AI agents could increasingly offer controlled environments for securely testing and sharing ideas.
-The debate closed with a shared view that finding common pathways to address climate change is essential, and that working together will be key to building a more resilient and sustainable future.
+While the challenges of data sharing were acknowledged, there was optimism that AI agents could increasingly provide controlled environments for securely testing and sharing ideas.
+The discussion closed with a shared view that identifying common pathways to address climate change is essential, and that working together will be key to building a more resilient and sustainable future.

 On stage at Almedalen, from right: to left: Erik Enecker, Daniel Westlén and Anurag Bhushan.
 Photo: Engaging India @Almedelan